LiskArchive/lisk-docker/README.md

     ssh [network]                   Log in to the container for a specific network default network is main
     status                          Prints the status of lisk-docker.
-    help                            Print this help
+    pgadmin [command] [password]    Starts or stops pgadmin. valid options for command: start, stop, changepw, uninstall optional password to set for logging in help                            Print this help
     version                         Print script information